 - Facilities staff will be conducting deep cleaning in common and high-touch areas.

 - All non-Skidmore visitors are prohibited from visiting residence halls.

-- All college-sponsored travel on common carriers (trains, planes, buses, etc.) or to events with more than 50 people in the U.S. and abroad has been suspended.
+- All college-sponsored travel on common carriers (trains, planes, buses, etc.) or to events in the U.S. and abroad has been suspended.

-- All on-campus and off-campus college events that involve large gatherings with more than 50 people are suspended.
+- All on-campus and off-campus college events are suspended.